danielsarj/TOPMed_MESA_crosspop_portability/README.md

 ### Step 0.
 Clone the repo and move into it

-Before atempting to run our pipeline, you should clone the repo and then move into it.
+Before attempting to run our pipeline, you should clone the repo and then move into it.

 `git clone https://github.com/danielsarj/TOPMed_MESA_crosspop_portability.git`